atom/telemetry/CONTRIBUTING.md

 ## What should I know before I get started?
 `telemetry` is hosted in the Atom org, but the intention is that it could be used by other GitHub tools.
 This is why it's a npm module and not simply an Atom package.

 That said, Atom is the first user of `telemetry`.
-If you are looking to contribute to where `telemetry` is called from Atom, please See the [Atom contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)
+If you are looking to contribute to where `telemetry` is called from Atom, please see the [Atom contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 ## How Can I Contribute?